Building a SaaS Design System

 Tables

-Within HTML there are 2 methods of organising, in rows and columns.
-This would depend on the data it is presenting and how that data is related to each other.
+Within HTML there are two methods of organising data: rows and columns.
+This depends on the data and how it relates to other data.

-In the component library I had to account for these situations and build the design in a way to allow templates to be made with fluidity, and without disconnecting from the component library.
+In the component library I had to account for these situations and build the design to allow templates to be made with fluidity, without disconnecting from the component library.

 Header & Menu